fdazen/fda-documentation/property_info.md

 ---
 title: Property Info
-tags: [formatting]
+tags:
+  - formatting
-keywords: property info, logo, time zone, default guest settings, default guest county, guest settings, company info
+keywords: "property info, logo, time zone, default guest settings, default guest county, guest settings, company info"
-last_updated: November 25th, 2015
+last_updated: "November 25th, 2015"
-summary: "Labels are just a simple Bootstrap component that you can include in your pages as needed.
-They represent one of many Bootstrap options you can include in your theme."
+summary: Labels are just a simple Bootstrap component that you can include in your pages as needed.
+They represent one of many Bootstrap options you can include in your theme.
+published: true
 ---

 #**Property Info**